distributed-systems/sftp-client/README.md

 ## Class Permissions

 The Permissions class holds information about the permissions of a file-system object.
-It can be used to get the type of an object and to read or write the permissions of an object.
+It can be used to get the type of an object.
+It can also be used to read or write the permissions of an object.

 The permissions object is returned as a property of the <a href="#class-stats">stats</a> object by the <a href="#sftpclientstat-path">stat</a> and the <a href="#sftpclientlist-path-detailed--false">list</a> calls.
 It can be passed to the <a href="#sftpclientsetpermissions-filepath-permissions">setPermissions</a> call for changing permissions for an object.